sourcegraph/handbook/content/engineering/github-notifications/index.md

 # GitHub notifications

-It is important to configure your notifications correctly so that you receive and read notifications that are important (e.g. someone makes a comment on one of your PRs, someone adds you as a reviewer to a PR) without being overwhemled by notifications that don't involve you.
+It is important to configure your notifications correctly so that you receive and read notifications that are important (e.g. someone makes a comment on one of your PRs, someone adds you as a reviewer to a PR) without being overwhelmed by notifications that don't involve you.
 This document describes some options.

 GitHub notification settings are configured here: https://github.com/settings/notifications.